Thinking About Scouts?

 Q: I still don’t understand this stuff.
 Is there anywhere I can go to get more info on the program?

-A: Our local council's website should help answer your additional questions (example: www.lhc-bsa.org).
-If you still have questions, just call or email the Cubmaster, Anthony Lingis @ (412) 841-2060 or cubmaster@pack1313.org.
+A: Our local council's website should help answer your additional questions (example:lhcscouting.org/).
+If you still have questions, email the Cubmaster, Matt Rice at cubmaster@pack1313.org.
 He would be more than happy to help you gain a better understanding of the program.

 Q: What do I need to know about belt loops?